shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-line-item-faq-gdali.md

 Answers to common questions about Guaranteed Delivery Line Items (GDALI).

-## Why is Xandr releasing GDALIs?
+## Why is Microsoft Advertising releasing GDALIs?

-Xandr has been continually investing in its Augmented Line Item (ALI) to provide our Microsoft Monetize and Microsoft Invest customers with greater control and optimization capabilities for direct sold, programmatic, and deal line items.
+Microsoft Advertising has been continually investing in its Augmented Line Item (ALI) to provide our Microsoft Monetize and Microsoft Invest customers with greater control and optimization capabilities for direct sold, programmatic, and deal line items.
 Legacy guaranteed delivery line items, used by our Monetize Ad Server customers, use our legacy line item and campaign architecture, but are unable to leverage the most recent features and workflows offered by ALIs.

 To provide a more streamlined user experience and ensure Microsoft Monetize customers have access to the latest features, we will be phasing out legacy line items and campaign support in favor of ALI in 2022.
-GDALI is one of several enhancements Xandr is launching to support this initiative.
+GDALI is one of several enhancements Microsoft Advertising is launching to support this initiative.

 ## When do I need to fully adopt GDALIs and update my integration with any third-party vendors?

 We recognize that transitioning your direct sold business to GDALIs is a time consuming and sensitive effort.
 We previously communicated that any new guaranteed line items with a start date in 2022 must be set up as GDALIs.
 However, to allow you more time to transition to the new workflow and APIs, we are extending this deadline to May 1, 2022.

-We suggest that you engage with any of your third-party vendors who have integrated with Xandr’s platform via the API, for example, Order Management Systems (OMS), to ensure they update their integration prior to May 1, 2022.
+We suggest that you engage with any of your third-party vendors who have integrated with Microsoft Advertising’s platform via the API, for example, Order Management Systems (OMS), to ensure they update their integration prior to May 1, 2022.
 Beginning on May 1, 2022, the creation of new legacy GDLIs will be restricted via the API and UI.

 ## Are you planning to release any new features that will improve the usability of Microsoft Monetize?